Interested in the circle of fifths? Piano players can use this resource to learn all about the circle of fifths.

 Video 4: Ladder of Fifths Part 2

-Pro Tip: In order to practice the knowledge that you’ve learned in this article, I recommend practicing your finger power assignments like octave scales, arpeggios, and chord inversions in order of the circle of fifths!
+Pro Tip: In order to practice the knowledge that you’ve learned in this article, I recommend practicing your finger power assignments like octave scales, arpeggios, and chord inversions in order of the circle of 5ths!
 If you do this everyday, you will internalize the circle of fifths and different key signatures.

 I hope that you have the joy of playing in many different keys while you are creating music!
 Happy playing!